MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/movefolder-operation.md

 > [!NOTE]
 > The default location of the schema is in the EWS virtual directory on the computer that has the Client Access server role installed.

-## Successful MoveFolder Response Example
+## Successful MoveFolder Response example

 ### Description